-Hospital revenue management (or “revenue cycle management” or “medical billing cycle management”) is the process by which hospitals generate and collect revenue.
+Hospital revenue cycle management (or “revenue cycle management” or “medical billing cycle management”) is the process by which hospitals generate and collect revenue.
 The process starts when a patient first contacts a healthcare provider and finishes when the invoice is settled in full and is recorded on a Hospital Information System (HIS).

 The following diagram illustrates the key components: